 If you choose to work with a registered investment advisor, you will get help building your investment portfolio, and you’ll receive recommendations on various investment products that are best suited to your financial circumstances and the level of risk you can afford to take.
 You can choose to take an active or a passive investing role.
 Either way, it’s important to know that your advisor has certain responsibilities to you, and that you can enhance the client-advisor relationship by regularly communicating key information and changes to your financial situation.

 Know Your Advisor’s Responsibilities

 Your registered advisor has certain obligations to you under various securities laws set by securities regulators in Canada.

 A comprehensive set of rules called Client Focused Reforms came into effect in 2021 to protect retail investors in their dealings with investment advisors and firms.
 These rules are meant to address potential conflicts of interest, as well as disclosure requirements.

 Learn more about these rules by reading the following articles:

 - Putting Investors First: Client Focused Reforms and Conflicts of Interest

 - Putting Investors First: Client Focused Reforms and Relationship Disclosure

 Know Your Client, Know Your Product, and Suitability Obligations

-	The “Know Your Client” (KYC),“Know Your Product” (KYP), and suitability rules

-	require investment advisors to thoroughly understand their client’s financial

-	situation, investment knowledge, and risk capacity.
-Additionally, before making

-	any investment recommendations to you, they must thoroughly understand the

-	available products offered through their registered firm.
+The “Know Your Client” (KYC), “Know Your Product” (KYP), and suitability rules require investment advisors to thoroughly understand their client’s financial situation, investment knowledge, and risk capacity.
+Additionally, before making any investment recommendations to you, they must thoroughly understand the available products offered through their firm.